Things to Do in San Francisco – a Complete Guide

 While the sea lions are undoubtedly the most popular attraction at Pier 39, they’re not the only reason why you should check it out.
 Some of the best restaurants in San Francisco are also located here.
 Not only will you eat delicious food in any of them, but you also get to enjoy the magnificent views of some of the SF’s major landmarks, including Angel Island and Alcatraz.

 Spend Time in Magnificent SF Parks

-When you want to take a break from all the hard work or you simply feel the need to escape the hustle and bustle of the city and spend some time in nature, there will be plenty of options to choose from.
-SF boasts parks and other open spaces where you can recharge your batteries.
+If you are an outdoor enthusiast that’s deciding where to move, you are in luck because SF has vast open spaces.
+That’s why when you want to take a break from all the hard work or you simply feel the need to escape the hustle and bustle of the city and spend some time in nature, there will be plenty of options to choose from.
+SF boasts parks and other open spaces where you can recharge your batteries and relieve moving stress.
 In fact, most of them feature various attractions, too, so you can do more than walk around or have a picnic.

 All in all, no matter what you might feel like doing, you’ll find some public open space worth exploring.
 If you don’t know where to start, here are a couple of top recommended parks to consider.

 Here’s a good example of how diverse attractions a park can feature.
 Covering more than 1,000 acres, Golden Gate Park is more of a blend of open green spaces, gardens, museums, and art.
 You can row a boat, ride a carousel, and smell exotic flowers.

 One of the most exotic corners is the Japanese Tea Garden, a magical place where you can sip Japanese tea in the tea house and immerse yourself in complete tranquility.
 This is the oldest Japanese garden in the country.
 To avoid large crowds, it’s advisable that you go there early in the morning and get the real feeling.
 Be sure to walk around the garden, too, and see native Japanese plants, as well.